 Jack French Kemp 1935-2009

-On Eleuthera, where we live from December to April, there was vast fascination, as one might expect, in the recent U.S. Presidential election.
-One of the virtues of this Bahamas island far out in the Atlantic is that racism, in the sense we all know it in the so-called First World, doesn’t really exist.
-On our easy-going tropical strand, amid the smiles of welcoming locals and old friends who have known each other for years, it just doesn’t seem to matter whether the face in front of you is black or white.
+On Eleuthera, where we spent many winters, there was fascination with U.S. Presidential elections.
+A virtue of island is that racism, in the sense we all know it, doesn’t really exist.
+Our easy-going tropical strand features smiles of welcoming locals and friends who have known each other for years.
+It just doesn’t seem to matter whether the face in front of you is black or white.

-So it was perfectly natural for the wife of our local grocer to ask me in all innocence and without rancor: “Is it possible for a non-white to be elected President?”…
+So it was perfectly natural for the wife of our local grocer to ask me in 2008: “Is it possible for a non-white to be elected President?”…

 …And for me to reply without even a thought: “Sure.
 In fact it was possible twelve years ago, if the ticket had been Colin Powell and Jack Kemp.”